 Multi-lender brokers on the Internet can be the most competitive source for mortgage loans available.
 However, be wary of multi-lender sites that limit their choice of lenders to less than 10 sources.
 Many such sites are charging the bank to participate and cannot offer unbiased selection as they are captive to their lending sources.

 Brokers versus Bankers – Service

 Direct lenders are captive to their own products.
-That is, they will not provide unbiased advice nor selection, since by doing so they will possibly risk losing your loan to the company whose product truly provides you the most value.
-Brokers on the other hand can sell a variety of products, from multiple sources, and can be objective in their recommendations.
-The compensation provided from one lender is equal to that from another lender, therefore the outcome of the recommendation doesn’t matter.
+That is, they will not provide unbiased advice nor selection since by doing so they will possibly risk losing your loan to the company whose product truly provides you the most value.
+Brokers, on the other hand, can sell a variety of products, from multiple sources, and can be objective in their recommendations.
+The compensation provided by one lender is equal to that from another lender, therefore the outcome of the recommendation doesn’t matter.
 What does matter is giving you the best loan for your needs.

 For simplicity’s sake, we’ll describe the overall process that is common to all loan applications regardless of the source of funds.

 Whether you walk into a bank, you apply for your loan on the Internet, or a mortgage officer meets you in your home, all lenders require an actual application.
 The form is standardized and known as the 1003 which is the Fannie Mae designation for this form.

 The lender will want to verify certain information about the borrower(s) and will require additional information on the property.
 Borrower information will include verification of income and employment, assets, and credit history of the applicants.
 Some of this information will be provided by you, the applicant, as part of your application process.
 For example, you will be requested to provide copies of W-2 forms for 2 years, pay stubs, and bank statements for asset verification.
 Other information, such as your credit history, will be obtained directly from the credit bureaus even if you have a current credit report on hand.
 The lenders will always verify this information independently.